 Mind control, or programming, is the manipulation of a victim’s thoughts and beliefs.

 Abusers use MC to train victims to act in accordance with their will.
 Through a combination of torture and extreme conditioning, victims are indoctrinated with group beliefs.
-This beliefs associated with said indoctrination vary depending on the perpetrator group or network (i.e. cult-manufactured religious programs, trafficker-manufactured sexual programs, paramilitary-manufactured violence programs, etc.).
+The beliefs associated with said indoctrination vary depending on the perpetrator group or network (i.e. cult-manufactured religious programs, trafficker-manufactured sexual programs, paramilitary-manufactured violence programs, etc.).

 Understanding Conditioning

-Operant conditioning is the association between a behavior and its consequences.
-For example, a frightened child who is abused anytime she asks her father for help will stop asking her father for help, as she now assoiciates this behavior with punishment.
-A hungry child who is rewarded with food every time he is abused will learn to wait for abuse, as he now associates surviving the abuse with positive recinforcement.
-Programmers use punishment and reinforcement to discourage behaviors that imply resistance and encourage behaviors that indicate compliance.
+For example, a frightened child who is abused anytime she asks her father for help will stop asking her father for help, as she now associates this behavior with being hurt.
+This is operant conditioning via additive punishment.
+A hungry child who is rewarded with food every time he is abused will learn to wait for abuse, as he now associates surviving the abuse with being fed.
+This is operant conditioning via positive reinforcement.

 It is important to note that conditioning alone is not considered a form of MC under the RAMCOA umbrella.
 Most forms of abuse contain some level of conditioning.
+The conditioning characteristic of MC is often connected to the broader goal of indoctrination or training.

 Understanding Programming